inkajanssen/Movies/README.md

 ## Installation

-For all required imports are listed in the requirements.txt.
+All required imports are listed in the requirements.txt.

 ## Run